UC Davis Health Stadium: Before Aggie Stadium

+New Division, New Stadium

 The stadium was originally scheduled for completion in time for the 2006 football season, but due to owner requested changes the stadium did not open until 2007.

 In the first sporting event held in the new stadium, the UCD women's lacrosse team beat St. Mary's 17–5 on April 1, and Aggie sophomore Patrice Clark scored the first goal.
 Its first football game was on September 1 against Western Washington; the Aggies lost 28–21.

 As part of a partnership with the UC Davis Health System, announced at the Causeway Classic Luncheon on November 15, 2018, the facility was renamed UC Davis Health Stadium on August 1, 2019, for a period of 20 years.
-Along with this development, announced with plans for a 38000 ft2 student-athlete performance center and practice field, and 16000 ft2 of the Bob Foster Team Center, located behind the north end zone, will be renovated.
+Along with this development, renovation plans for a 38000 ft2 student-athlete performance center and practice field, and 16000 ft2 of the Bob Foster Team Center, located behind the north end zone, were announced.

-The previous venue, Toomey Field, continues as the home of the Aggies' track and field teams.
+In November 2025, UC Davis announced a $50 million renovation to the stadium.
+The renovation will include six suites, lounge and club seating, and concourse and press box renovations.
+These renovations also include a new 8,500-square-foot banquet space for 500 guests, with a kitchen, two bars, and restrooms.